-Major personal loan requirements include being at least 18 years old, having a bank account, and having enough income or assets to afford monthly loan payments.
-Credit history also plays an important role.
+Major personal loan requirements include being at least 18 years old, having a bank account with good credit history, and having enough income or assets to afford monthly loan payments.
 Specific personal loan requirements vary by lender, however.
 Avant requires a credit score of 600 or higher, for example, while Prosper sets the bar at 640 and SoFi asks for 680.
 Most lenders don’t disclose annual income requirements, but two exceptions are LendingPoint ($20,000+) and Citibank ($10,500+).

 Some personal loans may have additional requirements, such as collateral to secure the loan.
 Lenders will also look at plenty of other factors when you apply, including your existing debt, employment status and housing payments.

 Overall, good credit and disposable income are the two most important personal loan requirements.
-WalletHub allows you to compare personal loans and see what credit score they require.
-You can also check your latest credit score for free on WalletHub.
-The loan’s issuer will be able to provide more detailed information about other requirements.
+You can check your latest credit score for free as well as compare personal loans based on their minimum credit score requirements on WalletHub.
+Lenders will be able to provide more detailed information about other requirements.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.